The Employment Law Review: Russia

 i Employment relationship

 A written employment contract setting forth the basic terms of the employment relationship and employment duties must be concluded with every employee working in Russia.
-The conclusion of the employment contract is the employer's obligation.
-If the employee starts working before the conclusion of a written contract, the employment contract with that employee is deemed concluded and the employee cannot be deprived of the rights provided for by law.
+The employer is obliged to ensure the conclusion of the employment contract.
+If an employee starts working before a written contract is finalised, the employment contract with that employee is deemed to have been concluded and the employee cannot be deprived of the rights provided for by law.

-Employment contracts may be executed either for an indefinite period or for a fixed period, but not for more than five years (fixed-term employment contract).
+Employment contracts may be drawn up for either an indefinite or a fixed term, but not for more than five years.

 A fixed-term employment contract can be concluded only on the grounds provided by law, and as such will apply only when a fixed term (1) is required or (2) can be decided between the parties.
 In all other cases, the contract should be for an indefinite period.

-A fixed-term employment contract is required when an employee is hired, in particular, under the following circumstances:
+Further, a fixed-term employment contract is required when an employee is hired under the following circumstances in particular:

-- to perform the duties of an employee who is on a leave of absence but who retains his or her job;
+- to perform the duties of another employee who is on a leave of absence but who retains his or her job;

 - to perform temporary work or seasonal work (up to two months);